dorinalunar/proof-of-contribution-gl/README.md

 ---

 ## 🎮 How to Interact (Usage Guide)

+> **Security note:** Wallet registration and contributor evaluation are permissioned actions.
+They can be executed only by the wallet owner or by the contract administrator.
+This prevents third parties from registering or evaluating someone else's wallet without authorization, while still allowing administrative recovery or managed onboarding flows.

 To test and use this contract (e.g., via **GenLayer Studio**), follow this exact sequence to ensure transactions do not revert due to security checks: